metal-stack/docs/docs/src/installation/deployment.md

       ansible_python_interpreter: "{{ ansible_playbook_python }}"
 ```

 We do this since we are deploying to Kubernetes and do not need to SSH-connect to any hosts for the deployment (which is what Ansible typically does).
-This inventory is also necessary to pick up the variables inside `group_vars/control-plane` during the deployment.
+This inventory is also necessary to pick up the variables inside `inventories/group_vars/control-plane` during the deployment.

-We also recommend using the following `ansible.cfg`:
+We recommend using the following `ansible.cfg`:

 ```ini
 [defaults]